-The formal process performed every year whereby ERCOT re-determines the first component of each Load Profile ID-the Load Profile Type-for Residential and Business Load Factor Electric Service Identifiers (ESI IDs).
+The formal process performed every year for Business Load Factor Electric Service Identifiers (ESI IDs) and at least every three years for Residential ESI IDs, whereby ERCOT re-determines the first component of each Load Profile ID-the Load Profile Type.
 ERCOT then works with the Transmission and/or Distribution Service Providers (TDSPs) to have them update ERCOT's databases with the resulting Load Profile ID changes via Texas Standard Electronic Transactions (TX SETs).